 The Lord answered Nehemiah's earnest prayer and moved king Artaxerxes to write a decree, granting him the opportunity to return to Jerusalem and the resources to rebuild the city walls and its gates.
 However, those in authority had kept the returning Jews in bondage and resented this new interference in their authority.
 They did everything in their power to thwart Nehemiah's plans to rebuild the city walls and renovate its gates.

-However, Nehemiah was not intimidated by those opposing him and his fellow workers, laboured tirelessly, with a sword in one hand and a trowel in the other.
-The wall was completed in 52 days, after which a register of Jerusalem's returning population was compiled, including the servants and singers, together with men; women; horses; mules; camels and donkeys!
+However, Nehemiah was not intimidated by those opposing him and he and his fellow workers laboured tirelessly with a sword in one hand and a trowel in the other.
+The wall was completed in 52 days, after which a register of Jerusalem's returning population was compiled, including the servants and singers, together with men, women, horses, mules, camels, and donkeys!

-Heavenly Father, thank You for the courage of men like Nehemiah, who purposed in his heart to rebuild the wall of Jerusalem for Your praise and glory, and refuse to be intimidated by those that despise Your name.
-Thank You for the witness of Ezra, the scribe, whom You used to reignite the moral and spiritual fire in the hearts of Israel, during this difficult time in their history.
-Lord I pray that I may be filled with the same courage and dedication as these two men of God.
-Kindle the flame of pure celestial fire in the heart of all Your people, with an inextinguishable blaze.
-May Your perfect will be done in the lives of all Your people and I pray that my life may be a living sacrifice that honours Your name - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the courage of Nehemiah, who purposed in his heart to rebuild the wall of Jerusalem for Your praise and glory, and refused to be intimidated by those that despise Your name.
+Thank You for the witness of Ezra the scribe, whom You used to reignite the moral and spiritual fire in the hearts of Israel during this difficult time in their history.
+Lord, I pray that I may be filled with the same courage and dedication as these two men of God.
+Kindle the flame of pure celestial fire in the heart of all Your people with an inextinguishable blaze.
+May Your perfect will be done in the lives of all Your people, and I pray that my life may be a living sacrifice that honours Your name.
+This I ask in Jesus' name, AMEN.